mdavezac/LaDa/_sources/userguide/jobfolders.txt

-.. currentmodule:: lada.jobfolder
+.. currentmodule:: pylada.jobfolder
 .. _jobfolder_ug:

 Organized high-throughput calculations: job-folders
 ***************************************************

-LaDa provides tools to organize high-throughput calculations in a systematic manner.
+Pylada provides tools to organize high-throughput calculations in a systematic manner.
 The whole high-throughput experience revolves around **job-folders**.
 These are convenient ways of organizing actual calculations.
 They can be though of as folders on a file system, or directories in unix parlance, each one